back to top

 Note: While sending the file to your nearby device, ensure they have opened the same screen and accepted the send request.

-• Choose the content that you want to share.
+• Choose the content you want to share.

 • Then click on the “Share” option there.